Table of Contents

 4. A workflow that feels less work, more flow

 If you have successfully constructed this bespoke, purposeful work ecosystem, the chances are that it is built on 'in-the-moment' intent and 'on-the-spot' sense.
 An intuitive, solution-facing, self-learning matrix that instinctively factors in unpredictability and peripherals keeps 'correcting course' to ensure that jobs are accomplished smartly.
 In other words, at minimal levels of sweat, time, and resources.
+There are amazing collaboration tools online to help you with this.

 Not just that.
 An inherently organic process is also usually transparent.
 The ideal soil for planting a behavior-informed environment where effort is minutely recorded, attitude is reasonably recognized, and performance is justly rewarded.